-Elizabeth Rosinbum has performed nationally and internationally as a soloist and chamber musician.
+Elizabeth Rosinbum is an accomplished soloist and chamber musician, having performed throughout the United States and Europe.
 Recent highlights include the Navy Band Saxophone Symposium in Fairfax, Virginia, the North American Saxophone Alliance (NASA) Conferences in Tempe, Arizona, Norman, Oklahoma, and Lubbock, Texas, the New England Saxophone Symposium in Amherst, Massachusetts, the World Saxophone Congress in Strasbourg, France, and the European University of Saxophone in Gap, France.
 She has performed with the Austin Saxophone Ensemble since 2017, and currently serves on the board.

 Rosinbum was the grand-prize winner of the All-American Music Festival and won third place in the Music Teachers National Association Young Artists Woodwind competition for the state of Arizona.
 Now on the other side of the table, she serves as a clinician and judge for the Texas Music Educators Association.
 She also served as an adjudicator for the North American Saxophone Alliance Region III collegiate competition.